-An MSP that provides Program Services other than transaction and cardholder processing to a member in support of the member's program.
-Such program services include, but are not limited to, merchant solicitation, cardholder solicitation, customer service, and ATM deployment.
+A member service provider (MSP) that provides program services other than transaction and cardholder processing to a financial insitution in support of the financial institution's program.
+Such program services include but are not limited to merchant solicitation, cardholder solicitation, customer service and ATM deployment.

-Transactions such as shopping or gaming activity that a cardholder initiates during a flight.
-In MasterCard applications, these transaction types also are referred to as Cardholder- Activated Terminal (CAT) Level 4.
+Transactions such as shopping or gaming that a cardholder initiates during a flight.
+In MasterCard applications, these transaction types are also referred to as Cardholder-Activated Terminal (CAT) Level 4.

 The exchange of transaction data between acquirers and issuers in accordance with MasterCard rules.

-A fee applied to an interchange transaction, applicable to the two members participating in the transaction as issuer and acquirer.
+A fee applied to an interchange transaction, applicable to the two financial institutions participating in the transaction as issuer and acquirer.

 A program that reimburses issuers for specific costs related to an incoming interchange transaction.
 These costs include processing costs, financial carrying costs, and risk costs.
 Interchange fees are payable to the issuer by the acquirer.